springone-tour-2020-cicd/katacoda-scenarios/1-intro-workflow/step2.md

-# ROUND 2 - make a code change and re-deploy
+# Make a code change and re-deploy

 Objective:
 Understand the basic workflow of deploying an **update** to the application.
 In subsequent steps, we will continue to build on this flow.